Scalegrid/code-samples/node-socket-redis-twitter-hashtags/README.md

 Once that is done, you are ready to go.
 Remember to restart the server if you intend to make any changes to the code.

 You can also use something like [nodemon](https://nodemon.io/) to watch your files and restart the server automatically!

+## Additional Info

+For the full blog post, check out the following link: https://scalegrid.io/blog/caching-tweets-using-node-js-redis-and-socket-io-2/

+Check out a hosted version of the demo: https://node-socket-redis-stream-tweet.herokuapp.com/

+[Start your free 14-day trial](https://console.scalegrid.io/users/register) by creating your first Redis cluster on ScaleGrid!
+No credit card required.